Life during the coronavirus pandemic has been a worrying, lonely and scary time.

 If your situation is making you feel anxious or worried about your physical or mental health, visit our health and wellbeing page for steps you can take to improve your own mental wellbeing.

 Sometimes talking to an adult you trust on the phone, by email or video chat can help if family life is feeling difficult or unsafe.
 This might be a teacher at school or another family member.
-Remember that most teachers are still working and can be contacted.

 If you don’t feel you can do this, you can: